jasonbayton/11ty/_src/android/host-apps-externally.md

 I went with python 2.7.18 with no particular reasoning in mind; it was a newer 2.x release that fit the requirement.
 Use a 2.x release you're comfortable with.

-After which, install openjdk & openssl
+After which, install openjdk & openssl:

 ```bash
 brew install openjdk openssl